 7. Our Regional Artistry

 Mexico makes a concentrated effort to preserve its culture and history; what came before, during, and after Western Occupation.
 As such, the artistry and crafts of each region varies wildly and spectacularly.
-The psychedelic jewelry made from tiny beads of the nomadic Huichol, the Otomis dolls and embroidery of Amealco, the Wood, Clay, and Glass Sculpture of Tlalpujahuan mountainers, the beautiful goat's yarn tapestries of Coroneo, the delicious ice cream of Tepozotlan.
+The psychedelic jewelry made from tiny beads of the nomadic Huichol; the Otomis dolls and embroidery of Amealco; the Wood, Clay, and Glass Sculpture of Tlalpujahuan mountaineers; the beautiful goat's yarn tapestries of Coroneo; the delicious ice cream of Tepozotlan.
 I could go on and on.
 Each creation is distinct, but still undeniably Mexican.
 Designers can learn so much about world building from the different regions of Mexico.

 6. Our Socialism

-Mexico's public programs are far from perfect, but still leave the United States in the dust in every category.
-But more than that, the impact that these programs and works create in the everyday lives of Mexicans is beautiful and visible.
-I can't name a better example than the "Plaza", a structure that is present in the downtown area of most cities.
+Mexico's public policy is far from perfect, but the impact that its programs and works create in the everyday lives of Mexicans is beautiful and visible, to the point where US cities are borrowing pages from Mexico's playbook.
+I can't name a better example than the "Plaza", a structure that is present in the downtown area of most Mexican towns.
 Here is a free, public space that is accessible to everyone, and a place that lots of people go to just interact with the community and be outside.
 The plaza often hosts performances, festivals and other activities for citizens.
 As such, townspeople are noticeably more connected, outgoing, and educated in local topics.
 Even in games that take place in a city or small community, there's rarely so much attention paid to the interpersonal relationship between community members via their public spaces.
+Be honest--outside of holidays, did you ever bother visiting the town square in Harvest Moon?

 5. Our Families

-The concept of a large, connected family is not at all unique.
+Having a large, connected family is not at all unique.
 Mexico is definitely not the only country that places an emphasis on it, or hosts typically larger families.
 So how wild is it that in most video games, the concept of close extended family is so rare?
 When in a video game have you ever met an NPC in another town who was your Mother's cousin's son, who was happy to invite you into his home because you were in the neighborhood?
-Or when have you to hide a secret romance from your sister because if she found out, then everyone on your dad's side of the fam would find out and get waaay too involved?
+Or when have you to hide a secret romance from your sister because if she found out, then everyone on your dad's side of the family would find out and get waaay too involved?
 Or rallied all your cousins together to take down the bully that beat up your little brother last Saturday?
 These stories don't have to be Mexican, but they are sorely missed in games.
+I'm probably not the only gamer bored of conveniently orphaned heroes.

 4. Our Food

-I'll be honest, I don't have a way to apply the concept of our food in games.
+I'll be honest, I don't have a way to apply the concept of our food in games off the top of my head.
 I just want to brag about it.
 Mexico has such a variety of styles and types of food, it's impossible to name them all.
 It's so much more than tacos and Tamales.
 It's piled-up Chilaquiles, it's deliciously filled Pan de Nata, it's sandwiched Cajeta between rice-paper crackers, it's stuffed Tortas and Pambazos and grilled Esquites.
 And every chili-covered lollipop, popcorn, potato chip or push pop makes your fingers and tongue bright red.
-Do something with that.
+It's a thing, and a brilliant game designer somewhere can probably do something with it.

 3. Our Dangerous But Incredibly Fun Toys and Games

-Something about playing with Mexican toys HURTS.
-It's a weird thing about mastery and patience and practice that I can't put my finger on, but it probably has something to do with why skateboards are so popular.
+Despit the often uneven streets and almost certain risk of injury, skateboarding is a popular hobby in my family's hometown.
+But given the kinds of toys we've all grown up playing with, skating dangerous streets is just a logical next step.
 If you miss catching the cup in Bolero, it smacks your hand and it hurts.
 If you miss your rhythm playing with Clackers, you smack your arm and it hurts.
-Even Jacbo's Ladders smart like hell if you get your finger caught in them.
-Mini fireworks, toy guns, marbles, tops...
-Mexican toys are all about a whole lot of pain so you can eventually look cool for two seconds.
+Even Jacob's Ladders smart like hell if you get your finger caught in them.
+Mini explosives, pop-cap guns, marbles, tops...
+Mexican toys are all about enduring a whole lot of pain so you can eventually look cool for two seconds.
 But there's something for game makers to find in them.
-Artistry of making toys and games aside, I'd love to play the Mexican video game version of Beyblade: Trompos! (did I mention we had actual bootleg Mexican Beyblade back in the day?
-Those things had real metal, and if they touched you while they were spinning, you were gonna lose an arm)
+Artistry of making toys and games aside, I'd love to play the Mexican video game version of Beyblade: Trompos!
+(Did I mention we had actual bootleg Mexican Beyblade back in the day?
+Those things had real metal, and if they touched you while they were spinning, you were gonna lose an arm.)

-I get that fireworks are from China.
-But maaaan ours are a whole 'nother level of extra.
+Fireworks originated in China.
+But when they arrived in Mexico, we took 'em and made ours are a whole 'nother level of extra.
 When celebrating major holidays, there's nothing quite as spectacular as standing on the rooftop at night and watching the entire horizon erupt into beautiful chaos.
 Going back into the dangerous aspects of our entertainment, it's not unusual to see kids playing with fireworks.
 As such, we're comfortable putting them everywhere, even places they maybe probably shouldn't be.
 How rad would it be to walk the streets of a video game and watch wheels of fire spinning over my head, propelled only by the force of firework sparks? or grabbing a bundle of sticks flicker and change color as each second passes, the closest thing the real world has to a magic wand?
-You might not be able to make a whole game out of them (although Big Bang Mini certainly did), but they're an element I'd like to see more of in games.
+If the exquisite Big Bang Mini ever plans on making a sequel, I demand to see a Mexico-inspired level.

 All I'm saying is, if you MUST make a game about Mexico, try making a game about Mexico.
 We are so much more than our dead people, people.